AllyDouillette/js-problems/src/easy/repeat/plain.md

 # Plain English Solution
-uuuuh loop through the string with forEach?
+uuuuh loop through the string with forEach and just double it?